Krishr16/ms-teams-scheduling-assignment5/Scheduling-Meetings-with-MS-Teams.md

 1. Overview
 2. Prerequisites
 3. Scheduling
-   3.1.
-Sign in to Teams and navigate to Calendar
-   3.2.
-Schedule a meeting by selecting a date
+   3.1.Sign in to Teams and navigate to Calendar 3.2.Schedule a meeting by selecting a date
    3.3.
 Schedule a meeting using New meeting
    3.4.
 Set date, duration, recurrence, and description
 4. Advanced Meeting Options